jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 Conquering the OSCP can be done and can be done on the first try.
 Before conquering the exam, be sure to conquer your lab time, your methodology, and your note-taking.
 This will help tremendously come exam time.

 ## Final Words
 If you're planning on taking the OSCP, best of luck!
 Remember:  it's not impossible, you got this!
 If I can do it, anyone can do it.
-Have fun and happy hacking :)
+Have fun and happy hacking.